MrFogg866/mongodb-info/README.md

 ## What is seeding in MongoDB?

+- Database seeding is the initial seeding of a database with data.
+Seeding a database is a process in which an initial set of data is provided to a database when it is being installed.

 ## Why do Mongo databases need to be seeded?

 ## What port does MongoDB use?